 Dr. Landis: Our society in general does not value empathy and kindness the way we value physical strength and dexterity or the ability to be successful in getting good grades and high test scores.
 This just happens to be what is valued most by the society we live in.
 However, as parents, we can praise empathy and we can let our teenagers know that this is a quality that we highly prize and expect from them.

 I read a lot of advice about helping bully victims.
 How do we help the bully?

 Dr. Landis: I think that this is indeed necessary to work on both clinically and with additional research.
 In many cases, the bully is suffering as well as the victim, and we should pay attention to unmet needs or undiagnosed issues.
 However, the bully and the bully’s parents have to want to be helped to prevent bullying.
-Some may be more open to this than others, and that is why it is vitally important to assist those who are bullied.
+Some may be more open to this than others.
+That is why it is vitally important to assist those who are bullied.

 Dr. Lisa Damour is a clinical psychologist and author of Untangled: Guiding Your Daughter Through the Seven Transitions to Adulthood.
 Dr. Carolyn levers-Landis is a clinical psychologist with Cleveland’s University Hospitals.